solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 - Planning for the future is _haram_ in the Agile methodology, but in this case you might want to make an exception, since CSM tends to infiltrate all parts of your system whether you want it to or not.
 - Properly done CSM makes microservice architecture slightly more manageable.
 - You can throw together a bespoke CSM if you need to and be pretty happy in the end.
+- I know this because we did it.
+- We ended up implementing quite a lot of advanced features, including schema evolution with embedded transformations, runtime schema loading, etc.

 This took a long time to write.
 I sincerely hope it's not been completely boring and you got something useful out of it.